 Encapsulation is one of the most basic principles of object-oriented programming; it means bundling data elements with methods that operate on the data (fundamental to Python classes) and creating interfaces for working with those data elements rather than requiring users to access or modify that data directly.
 By encapsulating dataframes within custom types, we can create interfaces that (1) implicitly or explicitly enforce structure and (2) have clear interfaces for transformations that may be applied to our particular dataset.
 Now I'll use some Python examples to show how we can use this principle in our design patterns.

-For these examples, I'll use the iris dataset, which can easily be accessed through the seaborn
+For these examples, I’ll use the iris dataset, which can easily be

 package.
 You can see the